siddharth0627/README.md/README.md

 ### **VitaDwell**
 A platform to support students moving to new cities.
-- Frontend development for listing rental rooms and tiffin services
+- Frontend development for listing rental rooms and tiffin service
 - Focused on usability and simple navigation
 - Helped locals connect with students for housing and food services